Thursday, August 23, 2018

 I cannot believe that life was any less precious in 1900 to 2019.
 I cannot believe that the loss of a child, no matter how young or old, was any less traumatic than it is today, just because it happened more often, and especially in families at the lower-end of the earnings spectrum.
 How hard must that have been... to carry nineteen children to term, or nearly, and then find that only half survived childhood.
 How fearful each pregnancy must have been... and how precious and loved, every one those remaining children.

 It seemed important to find all of their names, and say them out loud.
-Not all were baptised, not all were registered, and there is still one birth and three deaths missing (Ada died long after the 1911 census), but I found eighteen of the nineteen children born to Walter and Elizabeth within those first twenty-four years of marriage:
+Not all were baptised, not all were registered, and there are still several deaths missing, but I found the nineteen children born to Walter and Elizabeth within those first twenty-four years of marriage:

 • Walter H Bennett, born 1884